 LC: I played piano growing up since my parents always had some kind of keyboard in the house.
 I was past college before I picked up anything with a guitar neck.
 I’ve been playing guitar for 23 years.

-JGL: Were you interested in jazz from the beginning or were there other musical interests before jazz?
+JGL: Nice!
+Were you interested in jazz from the beginning or were there other musical interests before jazz?

 LC: I remember hearing Erroll Garner records at my aunt’s house and I really liked his playing.
 “Sing a Song of Basie” was the first album I bought as a teenager.
 Looking back, I guess that should have tipped it off that jazz guitar was in my future.
 Garner’s left hand comping was very guitaristic and, of course, Freddie Green played on the Lambert, Hendricks and Ross session.
 But I didn’t know how to do anything like that.
 I played by ear, had a few lessons and eventually taught myself to read better by playing ragtime piano.
 I didn’t try to play whatever the current tunes were on the radio – maybe if I had started on guitar I would have.